KenjiLoo/water-quality-monitoring-system/README.md

       - You may use the pre-set credentials: `username:ivan` , `password:qwerty`
   - macOS:
       - Make sure to run the XAMPP software and activate the localhost server, with the databases stored
-      - Extract the .zip file `webapp.zip` and store this in the localhost server
+      - Extract the file `WebApp` and store this in the localhost server
       - The location of this server can be seen in `"locations/[ip address]"` where the `[ip address]` will take the form of `000.000.000.000` where the `0` can be any number, this is the IP Address of your machine
       - After selecting the IP address, store the folder in `lampp/htdocs`
       - Open your browser and type in the address bar `"localhost:8080/webapp/index.php"`